*Both Core courses must be completed before beginning electives

 Typically, the research directly involves one or more companies or organizations.
 A faculty supervisor is assigned to each research project report to provide guidance for the research effort and writing process.

 Courses worth 6 Credits Units:

 Complete any additional courses offered in the program to accumulate the additional 6 Credit Units

-Two students may partner on a Research Project.
+Two students may partner on a Research Project Report.
 However, the grade assigned to each partner may differ based on the project Supervisor’s evaluation of the contribution made by each partner